kevinpbaker/kevinpbaker/README.md

      ________________________    (__           |.    as an unruffled empath who solves problems /oooo  oooo  oooo  oooo /!   _  )_         |.    with elevated thinking.
    /ooooooooooooooooooooooo/ /  (_)_(_)        |
   /ooooooooooooooooooooooo/ /    (o o)         |.
-One day, my work will shake the world in a gentle way.
+My work will shake the world in a gentle way.
  /C=_____________________/_/    ==\o/==        |
                                                |.
 May all beings be happy!
                                                |